debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/user-interfaces/readme.md

 <sup>(2)</sup>  In **Startup** mode, only one action is available and doesn't follow the configuration.
 The sequence described above is used to exit the **shipping** mode and will also enable Bluetooth advertising:
   - If the tracker is not bonded to smart phone, the Bluetooth advertising will stop after _ble_cnx_adv_duration_ seconds.
-  - If the tracker is bonded, the Bluetooth advertising will continue indefinately.
+  - If the tracker is bonded, the Bluetooth advertising will continue indefinitely.
 :::